jakewendt/ai/README.md

 It contains `Eunomia_DB_demo.ipynb` and `eunomia.sqlite`.
 The notebook was out-of-date and didn't work.

+I've created an example `dbenv`, but I use my own hidden and not included `.dbenv`.

 I updated the notebook and it is now functioning for me.

 Nothing in the database or notebook is private so I've included them here.